mostafa-abokhadra/backEndRef/testing/0-basic.md

 ### benefits:
 1. Ensuring Reliability and Quality
 2. less time spent working on hotfixes 😂💚
 3. Preventing Regression: As applications evolve and new features are added, it's vital to ensure that existing functionality remains intact.
+4. Enhancing Maintainability
+5. Facilitating Collaboration: among Developers, Quality Assurance (QA) Engineers, and other project stakeholders.
+Essentially, when you write tests, they serve as a common language that enables you to communicate your intent and ensure that everyone is on the same page.
+6. Building User Confidence
+7. Reducing Costs